ROCm/hipTensor/docs/installation.rst

    git clone -b release/rocm-rel-x.y https://github.com/ROCmSoftwarePlatform/hipTensor.git
    cd hipTensor

 Replace ``x.y`` in the above command with the version of ROCm installed on your machine.
-For example, if you have ROCm 5.0 installed, then replace release/rocm-rel-x.y with release/rocm-rel-5.0
+For example, if you have ROCm 5.0 installed, then replace release/rocm-rel-x.y with release/rocm-rel-5.0.

-The user can build any of the following:
+You can choose to build any of the following:

 * library